topshik/CVS/README.md

-# CVS
+# VCS

-Here you can see version control system I implemented.
+Here you can see version control system I implemented as a part of school homework.

 ### Instruction
-main.py is the file using which you can test my cvs.
-Run mycvs.py and use functions that I implemented
+main.py is the file using which you can test the VCS.
+Run mycvs.py and try implemented functions.